Offshore wind

 Wind energy stands out from other types of energy from renewable resources due to its sophistication and rapid technological progress.
 Energy produced from wind reduces air pollution, contributes to the mitigation of climate change, helps ensure energy security and reduces fossil fuel imports.
 Wind energy is inexhaustible, and expanding the wind energy sector creates new jobs and promotes regional development.
 It is worth noting that in the National Energy Independence Strategy, our country has an ambitious goal - to produce up to 100% of energy from renewable sources. the country needs electricity.
 In order to achieve these indicators, the role of wind energy, especially offshore, will only strengthen in the future.

-The area of the territory planned for the offshore wind farm in the Baltic Sea is about 136.39 km2.
+The area designated for the first offshore wind farm in the Baltic Sea covers 120 km2, while the second farm will cover 136.39 km2.

-Possible changes to the natural environment will be defined in the Environmental Impact Assessment (EIA), and compensatory and preventive environmental protection measures will have to be implemented by the park developer.
+Possible changes to the natural environment defined in the Environmental Impact Assessment (EIA), and compensatory and preventive environmental protection measures will have to be implemented by the park developer.

 Offshore wind farms will not have a negative impact on either land or water recreational tourism.
 The offshore wind power plants will be located about 30 kilometers from the shore.